-- The pumping facility plant design has been completed and permits have been submitted to the NJDEP for our new "Well 21" pumping and treatment facility.
-This new facility will be located adjacent to the Holly Court water tank.
-The project is expected to go out to bid later this year, with construction completed by the summer of 2023. - Design and permitting for the installation of Temporary PFOA treatment at wells 14 and 18. - Replacing the resin and Carbon at our Well 9/15 Treatment facility. - Based on the availability and delivery time of new Meters, we will continue the implementation of the New Jersey Board of Public Utilities mandated water meter replacement and testing program. - Performing our annual street-by-street leak detection survey and Water main flushing program. - Ongoing water pumping facility upgrades. - Continuing our water valve testing and exercising program.
+- Design and permitting for the installation of Permanent PFOA treatment at Wells 12, 14, and 18. - Water main flushing and Fire Hydrant maintenance program. - Based on the availability and delivery time of new Meters, we will continue the implementation of the New Jersey Board of Public Utilities mandated water meter replacement and testing program. - Performing our annual street-by-street leak detection survey and Water main flushing program. - Ongoing water pumping facility upgrades. - Continuing our water valve testing and exercising program.